harquail/nook_foldlings_thesis/markdown_chapters/33_UI_Interface_Data_Structures.md

 * Each feature can perform hit-testing: given a point, it can determine whether that point is inside or outside the feature.
  [@Nobody06]. **>>TODO:REMOVE CITATION -- JUST TESTING**

-### Master Card
+###Master Card

 Each sketch always contains a single master feature, which is the ancestor of all other features.
 It is a simplification of the box fold, in that it contains three horizontal folds with connecting vertical cuts.
 Users do not create features of this type — each sketch begins with one.
 All of the edges in the master feature are marked with a flag indicating that they belong to the master feature, because master feature edges and planes are sometimes treated differently than normal edges.
 For example, the parent-child relationships between planes are constructed by starting at the top plane in the master feature, determined by edge type and height.

-### Box Fold
+###Box Fold

 A box fold consists entirely of straight edges, and can be constructed from two points: the top left point, and the bottom right.
 The middle fold position is determined by the position of the driving fold.
 Box folds are only valid if they have a driving fold.

-### Free Form
+###Free Form

 Free-form shapes are defined by a single, closed path.
 When the feature is completed (by releasing the touch), the shape is truncated, horizontal folds are added, and the path is split into multiple edges (assuming the shape spanned a fold)^[**>>TODO:SEE SECTION**].
 The curved path is defined by a set of "interpolation points" — points captured by sampling touch positions while a user draws a shape on the screen.
 A bezier path is interpolated between these points using the Catmull-Romm algorithm **TODO: CITE**.

-Holes are a special case of FreeForm shapes, and are cut out from the final design, rather than folded.
+Holes are a special case of FreeForm shapes, and are cut out from the final design, rather than simulated as a separate plane.
 FreeForm shapes that do not cross a fold are considered holes — drawn in white in the 2d sketch and drawn as subtractions from planes in the 3d view.

-### Polygon
+###Polygon

 Polygons are created from a list of "tap points" constructed from user input.
 As in free-form shapes, these points are connected with a bezier path, and are truncated if they contain a driving fold when they are completed.
 For polygons, this path consists only of straight line segments.
 Unlike interpolation points, tap points can be moved at any time during the drawing process.